Bamboo, the most essential element for feeding your growing panda!

 Identify my bamboo

-Bamboo is orginally from Asia — it's the core of the pandas' diet!
-It's perfectly straight stalks and mostly narrow leaves give it great density.
-All bamboo have underground stems that we call rhizomes.
+All bamboos have underground stems that we call rhizomes.
 The rhizomes are the storage organs for the bamboo.
 The roots are called "adventitious" — meaning that they develop around the nodes of the rhizome.
 Some varieties are called "leptomorphs", or "running roots", and we want to keep them out of our gardens to avoid invasion!
 Others, such as Fargesia are known as "pachymorphs", or "clumping roots", and won't spread.

 Plant my bamboo

-As a planter, look for a pot or container that will be large enough, and mulch it in a way that conserves moisture.
+If you plan to grow your bamboos in a pot, look for a pot or container that will be large enough, and mulch it heavily to keep the soil moist.
 Water regularly.

 Water my bamboo